EXPLORE THE BRAIN HEALTH PROGRAM →

 (To read the story behind this song and my vision for Kind Voice, you can find it in this recent newsletter.)

-On the back cover of the new workbook, it says "Kind Voice becomes the thread that ties science to lived experience" as the readers explore the nine Wizard Brain skills and the nine Levels of Integration.
+On the back cover of the new workbook, it says "Kind Voice becomes the thread that ties science to lived experience" as readers explore the nine Wizard Brain skills and the nine Levels of Integration.

 Kind Voice is a practice used throughout the Brain Health Programs to help strengthen executive function and support self-regulation.